Department of Labor Logo United States Department of Labor

 Employment

-If union membership rates decline, overall demand for these specialists will be limited.
+If union membership rates remain stable or decline, overall demand for these specialists will be limited.
 However, there will still be some need for labor relations specialists’ expertise as union negotiations and contract disputes continue.

 Percent Numeric